awesomephant/blog/notes/2018-12-05-catrin-morgan-4.md

 ---
 layout: post
-title: "Evidence and Illumination"
+title: 'Evidence and Illumination'
 date: 2018-12-05 17:30:00
-teacher: "Catrin Morgan"
+teacher: 'Catrin Morgan'
-unit: "Practitioner in Residence"
+unit: 'Practitioner in Residence'
-abstract: ""
+abstract: ''
-website: ""
+website: ''
+venue: RCA
-thumb: ""
+thumb: ''
 ---

 ## How is illustration talked about?